Henselian valued quasilocal fields with totally indivisible value groups, II

-Let $K$ be a field, $K _{\rm sep}$ a separable closure of $K$, $\mathcal{G}_{K} = \mathcal{G}(K _{\rm sep}/K)$ the absolute Galois group of $K$ and $\Pi (K)$ the set of those prime numbers for which the Sylow pro-$p$-subgroups of $\mathcal{G}_{K}$ are nontrivial.
-The field $K$ is called primarily quasilocal (abbr, PQL), if every cyclic extension $F$ of $K$ is embeddable as a subalgebra in each central division $K$-algebra $D$ of Schur index ind$(D)$ divisible by the degree $[F\colon K]$; we say that $K$ is quasilocal, if its finite extensions are PQL-fields.
-The notion of a quasilocal field extends the one of a local field and defines a class which contains $p$-adically closed fields and Henselian discrete valued fields with quasifinite residue fields (cf. \cite{S2}, Ch.
+.57truecm This paper is a continuation of \cite{Ch1}.
+Let $K$ be a field, $K ^{\ast }$ its multiplicative group, $K _{\rm sep}$ a separable closure of $K$, $\mathcal{G}_{K} = \mathcal{G}(K _{\rm sep}/K)$ the absolute Galois group of $K$, and for any prime number $p$, let cd$_{p}(\mathcal{G}_{K})$ be the cohomological $p$-dimension of $\mathcal{G}_{K}$, $K(p)$ the maximal $p$-extension of $K$ in $K _{\rm sep}$, and $r(p)_{K}$ the rank of the Galois group $\mathcal{G}(K(p)/K)$ as a pro-$p$-group ($r(p)_{K} = 0$ in case $K(p) = K$).
+We say that $K$ is primarily quasilocal (abbr, PQL), if every cyclic extension $F$ of $K$ is embeddable as a subalgebra in each central division $K$-algebra $D$ of Schur index ind$(D)$ divisible by the degree $[F\colon K]$; $K$ is called quasilocal, if its finite extensions are PQL-fields.
+The class of quasilocal fields includes the one of local fields and contains $p$-adically closed fields and Henselian discrete valued fields with quasifinite residue fields (cf. \cite{S2}, Ch.
 XIII, Sect.
 3, \cite{PR}, Theorem~3.1 and Lemma~2.9, and \cite{Ch3}, Proposition~6.4).
-Other examples of quasilocal fields, mostly, of nonarithmetic nature (from the perspective of \cite{Ch3}, (1.2), (1.3) and Corollary~5.2), can be found in \cite{Ch5}.
+The quasilocal property has been fully characterized by \cite{Ch1}, Theorem~2.1, in the class of Henselian (valued) fields with totally indivisible value groups, whose finite separable extensions are defectless.
+Other examples of quasilocal fields, mostly, of nonarithmetic nature (from the perspective of \cite{Ch3}, (1.2), (1.3) and Corollary~5.3), can be found in \cite{Ch5}.

-The purpose of this paper is to find a satisfactory characterization of the quasilocal property in the class of Henselian valued fields with totally indivisible value groups.
-When finite separable extensions of the considered Henselian fields are defectless, such a characterization is contained in \cite{Ch1}, Theorem~2.1.
-This, combined with the first main result of the present paper, solves the considered problem in general.
-The statement of the result is simplified by the notion of a quasiinertial extension introduced in Section 2.
+The present paper proves the existence of quasilocal Henselian fields with totally indivisible value groups, that admit defectful finite separable extensions.
+It describes, up-to an isomorphism, the abelian torsion groups that can be realized as Brauer groups of such fields.